Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/2025-11-26-Leica Emspira 3.md

 5. -/+ bottom: camera setting, can change between full automatic and manual mode.
 6. Measurement: can be done on a live image only, but can use the freeze mode in the measurement mode

+## Connecting your own computer

+In order to connect your own computer (PC only), please replace the power line with the usb cord in the part box.
+This will ensure power to the microscope as well.
+Please install the computer [software] (https://drive.google.com/file/d/1Z7j4wysonebmClA7WCwn2JAU58sLmvsz/view?usp=sharing) in order to operate the microscope.

 ## Turn off the camera and light at the end of use
 1. Cover the microscope when not in use.
 2. Clean lenses with lens cloth and ethanol (never harsh chemicals).